|

 Specify 0 or 1 as mode to set a document's default

-called without a mode argument, the default adjustment is
+SA when called without a mode argument, restore the default

 SETR ref-name [string]